 Below you can download the latest Courchevel piste map in PDF format, and further down the page, you’ll also find an overview of how the ski area is laid out, helping you understand how the different sectors connect across the mountain.

-On the piste map, Courchevel is organised across a vertical valley structure, with the main resort levels, Saint-Bon (1,100 m), Le Praz (1,300 m), Courchevel Village (1,550 m), Courchevel Moriond (1,650 m) and Courchevel 1850, stacked along the lower centre of the map, from where the ski area rises upwards into multiple high-altitude sectors.
+Courchevel is organised across a vertical valley structure, with the main resort levels, Saint-Bon (1,100 m), Le Praz (1,300 m), Courchevel Village (1,550 m), Courchevel Moriond (1,650 m) and Courchevel 1850, stacked along the lower centre of the map, from where the ski area rises upwards into multiple high-altitude sectors.

 -